AMDmi3/AMDmi3.core/content/posts/adding-an-option-to-doxygen/index.en.md

 I use [Doxygen](https://www.doxygen.nl/index.html) to generate [documentation](https://sdl2pp.amdmi3.ru/) for a library I maintain, [libSDL2pp](https://github.com/libSDL2pp/libSDL2pp).
-One day I've decided to regenerate the documentation to check that the process is not broken and my eye was caught by obfuscated email in the docs.
+One day I've been looking the generated documentation through and my eye was caught by what supposed to be my email address, which was obfuscated beyond recognition.
-That is absolutely not what I wanted and there was no option do disable this behavior, so I've decided to add one.
+Email obfuscation is absolutely not what I wanted, and Doxygen had no way to disable this behavior, so I've decided to implement one.

 <!-- more -->